2022-23 Cornell Supplemental Essays – Prompts and Tips

 Students in Arts and Sciences embrace the opportunity to delve into multifaceted academic interests, embodying in 21st century terms Ezra Cornell’s “any person…any study” founding vision.
 Tell us about the areas of study you are excited to explore, and specifically why you wish to pursue them in our College.

-In this essay, Cornell want to see evidence of your drive, passion, and intellectual ambition as well as you specific plans for continuing to be academically engaged while in college.
+In this essay, Cornell wants to see evidence of your drive, passion, and intellectual ambition as well as your specific plans for continuing to be academically engaged while in college.
 Great things to highlight here include:

-- Specific courses offered in your discipline of interest at Cornell.
+- Firstly, cite specific courses offered in your discipline of interest at Cornell.

 - Undergraduate research opportunities in the summer or during the school year as well as independent research you would like to conduct under faculty supervision.